flytbase/flytdocs/source/docs/FlytSim/MobileApps.rst

 For a quick start, you can follow the steps given below to install Ionic, Cordova and IntelliJ IDEA :

 #.
 Please install Node.js v4 (Node.js v5 does not work at the moment with Ionic).
 To install node.js go to this `link`_.
+This will aslo install the node packade manager npm.

 #.
-To install the latest Ionic and Cordova use the following command:
+Using npm install the latest Ionic and Cordova:
    ``$ npm install -g cordova ionic``